vtex/shoreline/styleguides/admin/documentation/feedback/toast.md

 ## Limitations

+- Destructuring the toaster will make the toast method unavailable, once the toast method binding is asynchronous, and destructuring will dereference the unbound method.
-Toasts can only be rendered on the client side.
+- Toasts can only be rendered on the client-side.